timarenz/samba-domain/README.md

+# Disclaimer

+This fork is modified and does not persist any configuration data.
+Please refer to the original repo if you want to use this.

 # Samba Active Directory Domain Controller for Docker

 A well documented, tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools; built from scratch using internal DNS and kerberos and not based on existing containers.